Happy World Binturong Day!May 9, 2020

 Oz is over 20 years old, and keepers noticed that he was starting to hunch his spine, which is a sign of pain.
 Our keepers began training with one of our small cold laser devices and have noticed marked improvements.
 Our veterinarian was able to provide a stronger therapeutic cold laser as well as acupuncture and he responded very positively, rubbing and relaxing on the keeper throughout treatment.

 Tut Fennec Fox

-While Tut is only about 6 years old (about middle to upper-middle life span for such a small species), keepers had been monitoring him because of the trauma that he suffered before coming to the Animal Park; his back right foot was amputated and his jaw suffered severe damage after being attacked by a dog.
-Immediately after he was injured, his jaw had to be wired shut to promote proper healing, but eventually some of the wiring was removed to allow him to eat and function as normally as possible.
+While Tut is only about six years old (about middle- to upper-middle lifespan for such a small species), keepers had been monitoring him because of the trauma that he suffered before coming to the Animal Park; his back right foot was amputated and his jaw suffered severe damage after being attacked by a dog.
+Immediately after he was injured, his jaw had to be wired shut to promote proper healing, but eventually, some of the wiring was removed to allow him to eat and function as normally as possible.
 However, our animal care team noticed in recent months that he wasn’t grooming himself as much as he should be.
-Generally speaking, if there are no other clinical signs of why an animal isn’t caring for themselves, it tends to be pain related.
+Generally speaking, if there are no other clinical signs of why an animal isn’t caring for itself, it tends to be pain related.
 And animals are very good at hiding pain from their caregivers!
 We were able to provide him with acupuncture, cold laser therapy, and carefully placed B12 injections in an effort to help him feel more comfortable.

 Masufa is 18 years old, and keepers have been monitoring his mobility on both fore and hind limbs.
 At this session, he was tolerant of cold laser therapy on his hips and spine and enjoyed cuddling the veterinarian almost as much as the treatment.
 We are hoping to get to his forelimbs on their next visit.